magently/magento-sign2pay/index.md

 layout: default
 ---

+# Getting started

 <img src="/images/logo-blue.png">

+On this website you'll find documentation that will teach you how to use Sign2Pay, and reference materials for using our payment method from your own backend code.

+## Topics

 [Merchant signup](/merchants/index.html) describes the on-boarding process for new merchants.
 If you work with e-commerce and want to start accepting payments with us, start there.